-Kristin Allukian is involved in several digital humanities initiatives at the University of South Florida.
+Kristin Allukian, PhD, is involved in several digital humanities initiatives at the University of South Florida.
 Some of these include The Suffrage Postcard Project, her graduate and undergraduate courses, and a digital pedagogy workgroup for instructors.

-Dr. Allukian also runs a weekly digital pedagogy workshops for instructors, discussing theory and digital tools to help instructors incorporate technology into their classrooms.
-More information about Dr. Allukian's teaching and research can be found here.
+Allukian also runs a weekly digital pedagogy workshops for instructors, discussing theory and digital tools to help instructors incorporate technology into their classrooms.

 Emily Jones enjoys exploring a range of digital pedagogies in the classroom, from using collaborative annotation software to create a shared student edition of "Paradise Lost" to exploring online fan appropriations of Shakespeare.
 Before coming to USF, she worked with the Global Shakespeares team at MIT, where she developed online modules with video archives for teaching and researching "Hamlet" and "The Tempest" in global performance.
 She is currently at work on a new project about fan culture in the early modern period which she plans to supplement with DH initiatives, such as using stylometry to study Milton's character creation and mapping tools to navigate Spenser's world-building.